 The Golden State Bonsai Federation (GSBF) is a non-profit organization formed for the purpose of promoting Bonsai as a living art form.
 In addition to an annual convention, publication of Golden Statements, shows and programs of individual clubs, two Bonsai Collections, the GSBF has a Grants & Scholarship Program.
-The program consists of three sections: a Plant a Seed Program, a Horticulture Scholarship and a Bonsai Teacher Development Program.
+The program consists of three sections: a Gary Judd Plant-A-Seed Program, a Horticulture Scholarship and a Bonsai Teacher Development Program.
 The Bonsai Teacher Development Program was devised to attract members to learn the care and art of bonsai to advance their skills and knowledge so they can become teachers in the art of bonsai.

 The Horticulture Scholarship Program is for a total of $400.00.
 The purpose of this scholarship is to encourage any serious bonsai artist/enthusiast to obtain an Ornamental Horticulture certificate or degree from an accredited school.
 The applicant must be a current member of a GSBF member Club and must be accepted by the school of their choice.
 The applicant must have a letter of recommendation from either their GSBF member Club President, or a responsible spokesperson from GSBF.
 The candidate will have a four year period in which to complete the horticulture program.